-Trustee Nomination ,
+Trustee Application,

 Design History Society (Board of Trustees)

-Trustees must be individual members of the Design History Society and must be nominated by a proposer and a seconder who are also members.
-Nominees for the role of Trustee of the Executive Committee of the Design History Society must currently be (or be willing to become) a member of the Design History Society.
+Applicants for the role of Trustee of the Executive Committee of the Design History Society must currently be (or be willing to become) a member of the Design History Society.
 Applicants will be co-opted by the DHS Executive Committee and confirmed at the Design History Society Annual General Meeting.

-Completed nomination forms must be sent to Society’s administrator, Elli Michaela Young, by e-mail: designhistorysociety@gmail.com.
+Completed application forms must be sent to Society’s administrator, Elli Michaela Young, by e-mail: designhistorysociety@gmail.com.